weaviate/weaviate-io/docs/weaviate/index.md

 * Weaviate allows you to store JSON documents in a class property-like fashion while attaching machine learning vectors to these documents to represent them in vector space.
 * Weaviate can be used stand-alone (aka _bring your vectors_) or with a variety of modules that can do the vectorization for you and extend the core capabilities.
 * Weaviate has a GraphQL-API to access your data easily.
-* ​We aim to bring your vector search set up to production to query in mere milliseconds (check our [open source benchmarks](./benchmarks/) to see if Weaviate fits your use case).
+* ​We aim to bring your vector search set up to production to query in mere milliseconds (check our [open source benchmarks](./more-resources/benchmarks/index.md) to see if Weaviate fits your use case).
-* Get to know Weaviate in the [basics getting started guide](./core-knowledge/basics.html) in under five minutes.
+* Get to know the [basics](./core-knowledge/basics.md) about Weaviate.

 **Weaviate in detail**: Weaviate is a low-latency vector search engine with out-of-the-box support for different media types (text, images, etc.).
 It offers Semantic Search, Question-Answer Extraction, Classification, Customizable Models (PyTorch/TensorFlow/Keras), etc. Built from scratch in Go, Weaviate stores both objects and vectors, allowing for combining vector search with structured filtering and the fault tolerance of a cloud-native database.
 It is all accessible through GraphQL, REST, and various client-side programming languages.

-## Weaviate helps
+### Weaviate helps

 1. **Software Engineers** - Who use Weaviate as an ML-first database for their applications.
     * Out-of-the-box modules for NLP / semantic search, automatic classification, and image similarity search.